 Instructions

 - Combine all the ingredients in a small pan over low heat.
-Whisk and stir until warmed through.1 cup maple syrup, 1 cup pumpkin puree, 2 tablespoon unsalted butter, ½ teaspoon vanilla extract, ¾ teaspoon ground cinnamon, ¼ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ⅛ teaspoon ground clove, ¼ teaspoon kosher salt
+Whisk and stir until warmed through.1 cup maple syrup, 1 cup pumpkin puree, 2 Tablespoon unsalted butter, ½ teaspoon vanilla extract, ¾ teaspoon ground cinnamon, ¼ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ⅛ teaspoon ground clove, ¼ teaspoon kosher salt

 - Serve as desired.